christurnbull/ng-response-button/README.md

 Use a button to call a promise and show a repsonse in the button once resolved

+Works with or without ngAnimate, Bootstrap, Ionic, Font Awesome

 DEMO: http://embed.plnkr.co/tkIaMwnhYmINgzoHz9D8/

 ## Installation